-When people first get into bird language and hear about the five voices of the birds one of the sticking points that often poses challenges is telling the difference between a mild level alarm call and the vocalizations that are directed towards non-predators such as a mate or a competitor.
+One of the big challenges is learning to tell the difference between a mild level alarm call and the vocalizations that are directed towards non-predators such as a mate or a competitor.

 You can watch the video below or you can read the article or both as you desire.
 They’re both a bit different.
 Enjoy!

 Mild Alarm vs. Call: How to tell the difference…

 Many times when you’re outside listening to birds you’ll notice vocalizations happening that are unclear to your ears.

 You might hear certain birds making calls that sound like very mild alarms.